GuideAI health tools

 Privacy and compliance

-If you're sharing labs or health history, is the infrastructure built for health data (e.g. HIPAA/SOC 2), or is it a general consumer product?
+If you're sharing labs or health history, does the product publish how encryption, AI subprocessors, and infrastructure compliance work — or is it a general consumer product with opaque health-data handling?

 Escalation to real care